vishwasourab/Website_Blocker/README.md

 # Website_Blocker
 This is a simple python script that blocks some websites (previously stored in script) on our desired time.

-This simple script improves our work productivity and it does'nt take much space or does not slow doen your system.
+This simple script improves our work productivity and it does'nt take much space or does not slow down your system.

 Example : Block Facebook or any other social Networking Sites in your office hours